qkzk/fm/development.md

 - shift+left erases the whole input line
 - wrap tuikit::event into custom event.
 Use an mpsc to request refresh and bulk execution.
   While editing filenames in bulk, the application isn't bloked anymore.
+- improve neovim filepicking.
+While ran from a neovim terminal emulator, use the flag `--neovim`.
+Every _text_ file will be opened directly in current neovim session.
+  Watchout, if you try to open text & non text files at the same time, it will run a new terminal with your text editor instead.
+Don't mix file kinds.

 #### Changelog